 The terms alcoholism, alcohol addiction and alcohol use disorder are often used interchangeably.
 Alcohol use disorder is the official term for recurring alcohol consumption that causes clinically significant impairment and an inability to meet responsibilities, according to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders.

 The term alcoholic is often used loosely and indiscriminately.
 An alcoholic may be someone who is addicted or physically dependent on alcohol.
 It’s also used to describe drinkers who are not addicted or dependent but tend to experience problems involving alcohol.

-The APA classifies alcohol use disorders as either mild, moderate or severe depending on how many diagnostic criteria a person meets.
-Someone with a mild AUD meets two to three criteria.
-Someone who meets four to five criteria has a moderate AUD, and anyone who meets six or more criteria has a severe AUD.
+The APA classifies alcohol use disorders as mild, moderate or severe depending on how many diagnostic criteria a person meets.
+Someone with a mild disorder meets two to three criteria.
+Someone who meets four to five criteria has a moderate disorder, and anyone who meets six or more criteria has a severe disorder.

 The criteria for alcoholism have nothing to do with how much someone drinks, how long they have been drinking or the type of alcohol they drink.
-Someone is addicted to alcohol when they lose the ability to control their drinking.
+People are addicted to alcohol when they lose the ability to control their drinking.
 They feel an uncontrollable urge to drink, and they have incredible difficulty stopping themselves from drinking.